luohancfd/CFCFD-NG/examples/poshax3/Argon/Glass-Liu/M16.5/README.txt

 Description
 -----------
-This example uses Poshax3 to reproduce the ionisation fraction measurements made by Glass and Liu (JFM 1978 vol. 84 part1 pp. 55-77) in the UTIAS shock tube with an Argon test gas.
+This example uses Poshax3 to reproduce the ionisation fraction measurements made by Glass and Liu (http://dx.doi.org/10.1017/S002211207800004X) in the UTIAS shock tube with an Argon test gas.
 The comparison is for the Ms=16.5 case.